AnimeoTV/hazel/README.md

 [![CircleCI](https://circleci.com/gh/vercel/hazel/tree/master.svg?style=svg)](https://circleci.com/gh/vercel/hazel/tree/master)
 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

-This project lets you deploy an update server for [Electron](https://www.electronjs.org) apps with ease: You only need to click a button.
+This project lets you deploy an update server for [Electron](https://www.electronjs.org) apps with ease: You only need to run a single command and fill out some text fields.

 The result will be faster and more lightweight than any other solution out there! :rocket: